 Gas Water Heaters

-- Performance: There are two big performance advantages to associated with gas water heaters: the fairly quick recovery rate (about 14 gallons per hour) and their ability to continue working even when the power goes out.
+- Performance: There are two big performance advantages associated with gas water heaters: the fairly quick recovery rate (about 14 gallons per hour) and their ability to continue working even when the power goes out.

 - Efficiency: The downside of the fast recovery rate is the inefficiency associated with it.
 Since the water is always kept hot, your unit is always using energy; top it all off with heat loss and you'll see how your hot water heater may not be your most efficient appliance.
 Fortunately, investing in a newer, high-quality model or even just insulating your current unit can improve efficiency.